 Collaboration with growers for sustainable leaf production in Japan

 In Japan, the number of tobacco growers and the land dedicated to tobacco cultivation have been shrinking.
-There are various reasons for this, including older generations going into retirement, younger generations choosing to pursue less physically demanding jobs that involve less heavy work, and a lack of progress in farming methods.
+There are various reasons for this, including older generations going into retirement, younger generations choosing to pursue less physically demanding jobs, and a lack of progress in farming methods.
 As a result, many growers feel anxious about the future of their agricultural activities and are investing less in tobacco leaf production.

 In 2019, Japan Tobacco and Japan Tobacco Growers’ Association discussed various new initiatives to ensure the sustainability of tobacco leaf sourcing and meet the market’s needs.
-Due to be launched in 2020, these initiatives include providing tailor-made support for individual farms, and gathering and sharing the best practices of more experienced growers.
+Launched in 2020, these initiatives included the provision of tailor-made support for individual farms, and gathering and sharing the best practices of more experienced growers.

 We hope that these activities will help growers to implement more efficient production methods, which in turn will strengthen the foundations of their operations and secure a more sustainable future for tobacco leaf production in Japan.

 When COVID-19 struck in 2020, we quickly had to find alternatives to our usual practice of visiting growers at regular intervals.
 Here are a few examples of how we adapted:

 Where practical, our field Agronomy Technicians provided growers with technical support via phone or video call, instead of face-to-face.

 Our Agronomy Technicians also helped to raise awareness among growers of COVID-19 secure working practices, such as self-isolation, hand washing, and social distancing.

 In our international tobacco business, we launched a new online tool for processing grower contracts remotely, and supported growers with marketing.

 We helped to print and distribute COVID-19 educational materials in tobacco-growing communities.